Alex Rodriguez

 Educational Experience

 Alex is a graduate of Loyola Law School, where he received a concentration in Criminal Justice.
 At Loyola Law School, Alex was active in Loyola’s Project for Innocence Clinic and Loyola’s Young Lawyers Program.
-Alex has interned with Children’s Law Center of Los Angeles, and the Los Angeles County Public Defender’s Office, and served a clerkship with Honorable Victor Chavez, Judge of the Superior Court of California.
-He received his undergraduate degree from Cornell University in both Economics and Psychology.
+Alex interned with Children’s Law Center of Los Angeles, and the Los Angeles County Public Defender’s Office, and served a clerkship with Honorable Victor Chavez, Judge of the Superior Court of California.
+Alex was admitted to the California Bar in 2018 and is admitted to practice before both the California State courts, and the United States District Courts.